stepfunc/rodbus/rodbus-client/README.md

 to send a read coils request every 2 seconds, you would do this:
 `cargo run -p rodbus-client -- -p 2000 rc -s 10 -q 10`

-## License

-Licensed under the 3-Clause BSD License.
-See [LICENSE.md](./LICENSE.md) for more details.

-Copyright 2019-2020 Automatak LLC.
-All rights reserved.